Joe's Pub: Venue

 The venue is equipped with theater-quality lighting and sound.
 During its formative years, the sound was engineered by Kurt Wolf, former punk-rock guitarist for Pussy Galore.
 The club established a reputation as having extraordinary sound during this time.
 When Wolf moved on to other projects, Jon Shriver, a technician who has worked with John Legend and The Notorious B.I.G., began doing the audio engineering.
 The sound quality at Joe's Pub remains at the top of the "best in NYC" short list among critical reviewers.

 Joe's Pub also serves as a bar and restaurant during performance hours and is known as being a top romantic spot in New York City after opening.
 When The Public reopened in 2012 after the renovation, the Pub's food and beverage partner Joe's Pub LLC - Kevin Abbott, Serge Becker, Josh Pickard and Paul Salmon - was joined by the Noho Hospitality Group, the restaurant group led by Andrew Carmellini and Luke Ostrom.
 The group also launched a full-service restaurant, The Library at The Public.

 The decor of Joe's Pub is the work of interior designer and Joe's Pub LLC partner Serge Becker, the man behind many New York City hotspots, including La Esquina on Delancey Street.
 Patrons often note an accordion encased along the east wall of the Pub: Becker intended the design of the interior to be modeled after the accordion, from the striped, bee-pollen bar, to the strip lighting, to the exposed sound-proofing.
 Along the south wall, photographs of Joe Papp and famous colleagues are on display.
 At one point, the photos featured a young Kevin Spacey, mustachioed in fur coat.
 With the 2011 renovation, the photos were updated to include artists like Leonard Cohen, Adele, Allen Toussaint, Alan Cumming, Amy Winehouse and, of course, Joseph Papp.
+From 2006-2012 archival artist Michael Arthur drew the performers live and many of his drawings can be found displayed throughout the club.